bmampaey/django-boundfield-renderer/README.md

 ## Resolution of renderer
-To find a renderer for a field class, we follow the MRO order of the field class until a we find a renderer registered for that subclass.
+To find a renderer for a field class, we follow the MRO order of the field class until we find a renderer registered for that subclass.
 For example:

 ```python
 from django.core.exceptions import ValidationError